-Net operating income ("NOI") and funds from operations ("FFO") are non-IFRS measures often used by Canadian real estate investment trusts as measures of operating performance.
+Net operating income ("NOI") and funds from operations ("FFO") are non-IFRS and non-GAAP measures often used by Canadian real estate investment trusts as measures of operating performance.
 "IFRS" means the International Financial Reporting Standards described and promulgated by the Canadian Institute of Chartered Accountants which are applicable as at the date on which any calculation using IFRS is made.
+"GAAP" means generally accepted accounting principles in Canada and was the applicable accounting framework in Canada until December 31, 2010.
+All non-IFRS and non-GAAP financial measures are derived from information included in the annual audited consolidated financial statements for annual measures and in the unaudited interim consolidated financial statements for quarterly measures.